Zurich-Munich tickets from €18.90 Go 1st class from €27.90...... |

 -

-Children under 15 also go free when you book at www.bahn.de, if accompanied by their guardian, parents or grandparents using a Sparpreis fare.
+Children under 15 also go free when you book at int.bahn.de, if accompanied by an adult using a Sparpreis fare.
 Simply add them to the booking as normal.

 -